 A more thorough synthetic grass cleaning, performed on a monthly basis, will help keep your lawn green, clean and inviting.

 - Remove dust, dirt and leaves with a stiff brush.

-- Use a broom or handled brush and sweep against the natural grain of the grass to groom it into an upright position.
+- Use a broom or handled brush and sweep against the natural grass to groom it into an upright position.